Zachary-Vavrek/V25-Parser/README.md

 * ~~Read in a single Discipline file and split it to multiple .txt files based on content, as a proof of concept.
 For example, Auspex.odt would produce Auspex\Rank 1\Heightened Senses.txt (along with all the rest).~~ DONE
-* Read in a sample Discipline file (perhaps a truncated version of a full file) and write each power to a row in a .ods file.
+* ~~Read in a sample Discipline file (perhaps a truncated version of a full file) and write each power to a row in a .ods file.
 Only as I write this goal does the notion of appending rows to the bottom of a spreadsheet come to me, versus rewriting the whole thing each time or ...
 I just hadn't given it much thought yet.
-(It's all in the 'Investigate' goal up in Foundational Stesp.)
+(It's all in the 'Investigate' goal up in Foundational Steps.)~~ SKIPPED
-* Read in multiple Discipline files (either given as a list or simply 'everything in this directory'?) and compile information to a single output file.
+* ~~Read in multiple Discipline files (either given as a list or simply 'everything in this directory'?) and compile information to a single output file.~~ DONE
+* NEW: Clean up the code, add some rudimentary handling of poorly-formatted input files (such as a leading space on a new line).

 ### Here Be Dragons
 * Some kind of representation of a character, so that the cost of any given